 Switch Up Your Skincare

 Pack up your foaming-gel cleansers for the season.
-Winter time skincare is all about keeping the skin completely drenched in moisture (but don’t overdo it on the moisturizer!
-A pea-sized amount is all you need).
+Winter time is all about keeping your skin completely drenched in moisture.
 Switch to a creamy or milk-based cleanser to remove impurities and refresh your skin.

-Stick to a moisturizer suited for your skin type.
-Trying to use a richer moisturizer (say for those with mature skin) will only clog pores and lead to breakouts.
-Applying too much of your moisturizer will also lead you to waste your product.
+Always stick to a moisturizer suited for your skin type.
+Using a richer moisturizer (say for those with mature skin) will only clog pores and lead to breakouts.

-Instead of trying to find a different moisturizer for the season, apply a layer of a hydrating serum before moisturizing.
+Instead of using a different moisturizer for the season, apply a hydrating serum before moisturizing.

 Hydrated skin is key during winter to fight flaky foundation and keep your skin looking younger.
 It also creates the perfect base for the rest of your makeup.